-Physiology of the circulatory system & How does the circulatory system work
+Physiology of the circulatory system and How does the circulatory system work

 The circulatory system has the lymphatic system, which circulates lymph, It is known as the cardiovascular system or the vascular system, It is a vital organ system that delivers essential substances to all cells for basic functions to occur, It is a network composed of the heart as a centralised pump, It includes blood, blood vessels, and the heart.